 All medications must be given to the health officer upon arrival.
 The health officer will be responsible for properly administering the medicine on a daily basis as directed by a physician or parent.
 All prescription drugs are kept under lock and key.
 (Exceptions may be made for inhalers or epi-pens)

-C-CATS has limited medical insurance on every camper for accidents and illnesses that occur during camp.
+C-CATS has limited medical insurance on every participant for accidents and illnesses that occur during the program.
 Pre-existing illness and eyeglass/contact replacement are not covered.

 The ratio of participants to staff is 10 to 1.
 Participants receive a high amount of small group interaction and personal attention from C-CATS staff and instructors.
 The participants have been chosen for their dedication and their ability to work with young people.
 They undergo extensive pre-program training before assignment as instructors and counselors.
 Counselors supervise participants 24 hours per day, and are assigned activity groups during the day and dorm groups during the evening and nighttime.
 Nighttime dorm groups may consist of up to two rooms per counselor.

 Do not bring candy, gum, food, snacks, knives, fireworks, tablets, radios, or electronic games.